pokitdok/pokitdok-apex/README.rst

 Configuration
 -------------

-In addition to bringing the source code into the Sandbox environment, the system need to be configured appropriately to allow the HTTP calls to go through.
-Create a ``Remote Site`` by traversing ``Security Controls`` > ``Remote Site Settings`` and use these values:
+In addition to bringing the source code into the Sandbox environment, the system needs to be configured appropriately to allow the HTTP calls to go through.

+Navigate: ``Security Controls`` > ``Remote Site Settings`` > ``New``

+Create a new ``Remote Site`` with these values:

 :Remote Site Name: PokitDok_Platform
 :Remote Site URL: https://platform.pokitdok.com

+Reference the APEX Developer's Guide for additional information about adding a `Remote Site <https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_callouts_remote_site_settings.htm>`_.

 Testing
 -------